rayrayy/pirasite/README.md

  - Email notification system when power is restored
  - Email notification system when critical temperature threshold is reached

-To install the device, download the ROM from [here](https://drive.google.com/file/d/1aSob5RdnAuCULZ61CZmYZqtQMf1cMvJI/view?usp=sharing).
+To install the device, first download the ROM from [here](https://drive.google.com/file/d/1aSob5RdnAuCULZ61CZmYZqtQMf1cMvJI/view?usp=sharing).

-To install flash the SD card with the ROM, run the following command in Terminal:
+Then, to flash the SD card with the ROM, run the following command in Terminal:
   `sudo dd bs=4M if=/location/of/pirasite.img of=/dev/name_of_sd_card`

 The name of the SD card can be found by running the following command in Terminal: